The AAVN/WALTHAM Research Grant for ‘Early Careers’ Researchers

 The proposed project should have application to dogs and cats.
 The studies must conform to ethical principles of WALTHAM (see below), and informed owner consent must be obtained from any participants in clinical trials.

-- Applicants must be a current member of the AAVN
+- The primary investigator and/or the supervisor must be current member of the AAVN

 - The primary investigator must be studying for a post-graduate qualification, or have been awarded a postgraduate qualification within the past 5 years.